Jean Dow: Missionary experience in the North Honan Province of China

 For thirty years, from 1895 to her death in 1927, Dow served as a surgeon and as a member of the North Honan Mission.
 The North Honan Mission was a Presbyterian mission founded by Jonathan and Rosalind Goforth in 1888.
 The North Honan Mission had difficulty getting started due to distrust of foreigners.
-In 1895, immediately after her graduation from the University of Toronto’s Trinity College, Dow was appointed by the Presbyterian Women's Foreign Missionary Society to join the North Honan Mission as a medical missionary.
-She arrived at the mission on September 30, 1895 to take the place of the late Dr. Lucinda Graham, who had died of cholera.
+In 1895, immediately after her graduation from the University of Toronto's Trinity College, Dow was appointed by the Presbyterian Women's Foreign Missionary Society to join the North Honan Mission as a medical missionary.
+She arrived at the mission on September 30, 1895, to take the place of the late Lucinda Graham, who had died of cholera.
 In the North Honan Mission, Dow maintained a varied medical practice treating everything from cataracts and wolf bites to more complicated obstetric issues.
 Notably, due to cultural traditions, Dow was only allowed to see female patients.
 Dow learned Chinese and was soon able to converse in it fluently with her female patients.
 “Oh, what an amount of work needs to be done before this North Honan is won for Christ!"
 Dow wrote in a letter to her friend Margaret Griffith in 1903.

 Building gender-separated hospitals

-In 1887, Dow established the first women’s hospital.
-She argued for gender separation in medical hospitals so that women’s medical care could take first priority.
+In 1887, Dow established the first women's hospital.
+She argued for gender separation in medical hospitals so that women's medical care could take first priority.
 Her “chapel-dispensary” treated 400 patients within its first month.
 She opened similar operations in 1904 and 1913 by repurposing vacated male hospital buildings for her female patients.
 While some experts argued that creating gender specific wards led to worse medical facilities for both men and women, others, such as Dow, disagreed.
 Dow was adamant about treating women and men in separate facilities believing it improved the medical care for women.
 In a 1908 speech, Dow described one of her women's hospital as follows: "It is very humble in appearance, a row of native buildings.
 Work goes on native principles, that is, that women provide their own bedding, friends to wait on them, food, etc., latterly a small fee has been charged to prevent those coming from curiosity.

 "There are just three small rooms for wards each holding two or three patients at a time, with the dispensary and chapel.
 It may be in the near future greater demands may be made in the way of developments, more modern appliances and methods of work involving greater expenditure.
 There are many points of equipment still lacking; but we have great opportunities for service.
 No field gives a great area of the young women who is ambitious for a life of service.
 Our patients come from great distances, even 100 miles off…

 Today the hospital stands in a unique position and while first of all evangelistic, its outlook and aim is also educational.”

-Dr. Jean Dow, her co-worker Margaret R. Griffith, and her Chinese staff working in Dow's medical clinic in North Henan, China.
+Jean Dow, her co-worker Margaret R. Griffith, and her Chinese staff working in Dow's medical clinic in North Henan, China.